Access to Content: Censorship, Blocking and Filtering

 Overview of censoring, blocking and filtering of content

-Access to information, and increasingly access to knowledge, is a central tenet of the internet.
-However, efforts to restrict access have developed in step with increased access.
-Technical measures are being implemented by state and non-state actors to limit, influence, monitor and control people’s access to the internet.
-These measures include censoring, blocking, filtering and monitoring content.
-While these measures may not be as extreme as complete internet shutdowns, they equally hinder the full enjoyment of the right to freedom of expression.
+Access to information is a central tenet of the internet.
+However, efforts to restrict access have developed in step with improved infrastructure and technology that should enable access.
+Technical measures are being implemented in many jurisdictions by state and non-state actors to limit, influence, monitor, and control people’s access to the internet.
+These measures include censoring, blocking, filtering, and monitoring content.
+While these measures may not be as extreme as complete internet shutdowns, they equally hinder the full enjoyment of the right to freedom of expression and have the potential to severely distort and disrupt people’s access to information online.

 |Censorship and blocking||Filtering|